mathplus1/npyfcnn/README.md

 # introduction
-the full-connected neural network implement only use numpy.
-I code the linear and relu layer with forward and backward operation while the optimizer is vanilla sgd or Adam.
+the full-connected neural network implement based numpy.
+I code the linear and relu layer with forward/backward operation while the optimizer is vanilla sgd or Adam.
+Finally I use the mnist, an image classification task to check the fcnn.

 # Notices
 this repo contains four dataset files(mnist dataset), so git clone command may take a few time, please be patient.